edtankian97/microbiota_sialylation/README.md

 4. Downstream analysis: Genomic analysis of bacterias' genomes that have sialylation with figures created.

 ## 1. Genome processing
-First of all, genomes were download at NCBI site, which was retrieved from [NCBI site] (wget https://ftp.ncbi.nlm.nih.gov/genomes/refseq/bacteria/assembly_summary.txt)
+First of all, genomes were download at NCBI site, which was retrieved from [NCBI site](https://ftp.ncbi.nlm.nih.gov/genomes/refseq/bacteria/assembly_summary.txt).

- **The original dataset is named aassembly_summary.txt and be encountered in genomes_download directory**
+ **The original dataset is named assembly_summary.txt and be encountered in genomes_download directory**

 Doing the filtering in the NCBI retrieved dataset
 ```cd genomes_download